the-trails-bedford entry-bedford

 THE EVENTS

-The Source to Sea Trail is a 850km circular route that connects trails along the moors and upper valleys where ten of Yorkshire’s finest rivers rise:
+The Source to Sea Trail connects tracks and lanes along the moors where ten of Yorkshire’s finest rivers rise and then across the broad floodplain to where these rivers meet the North Sea.

 Esk - Derwent - Swale - Ure - Nidd - Wharfe - Skirfare - Aire - Ouse - Calder